 - Business Infrastructure – This piece is usually the hardest part of running a business.
 Building and sustaining the business infrastructure isn’t difficult with 1-2 people.
 However, as the company expands, managing the growing business administrative needs becomes tricky and with legal implications if done incorrectly.

 Once the gaps were identified, we formed partnerships with small businesses that aided the growth of our capacity and provided additional stability for our employees.
-We formalized a relationship with ECC IT Solutions which brought security and additional support to A-G’s IT infrastructure by administering our file sharing capabilities, providing helpdesk functions, and the necessary hardware and software to be innovative and successful in our work.
-Today, ECC serves in the CIO role and advises A-G on essential investments for smart growth.
+We formalized relationships with an IT managed services provider who served in a CIO function.
+They developed our file sharing capabilities and, provided help desk functions, and advised us in purchasing the necessary hardware and software to be innovative and successful in our work.

-We also asked our accounting firm, Scine & Scine Accountants, to serve in the CFO role providing further in-depth financial analysis on our projects and guidance for making wise financial investments.
+We also asked our accounting firm to serve in the CFO role providing further in-depth financial analysis on our projects and guidance for making wise financial investments.
 This included purchasing software packages for accounts payable, timekeeping, and payroll functions.

 |1.
 Service Delivery||2.
 Marketing/ Business Development||3.
 Business Infrastructure|